wendywarren/ac-type/_assignment2/subpage1.md

 layout: subpage
 type: subpage
 title: "Designing our Grid"
-assignment: "Assignment 2"
+assignment: "Grimm's Pages"
 sortorder: 2.1
-deck: "This is the deck content for this page."
+deck: "There are many formula for creating the single-column grid.
+Most of them are trash, myths.
+There are others which are actually useful.
+The first is the Van de Graaf Canon.
+Let's dive in!"
 brightspace: "https://brightspace.algonquincollege.com/d2l/home"
 formsum: formative
 ---